 Speaking to their focus on authenticity, a Gen Z “love language,” Glow Recipe also shows real skin in their advertising campaigns — their models don’t wear makeup on set.

 The skincare brand further encourages community building by rallying its customers around important causes (a key value proposition to attract a Gen Z audience).
 Glow for Good reflects the company’s focus on diversity and inclusion, environmental protection, and female empowerment and education.
 With the community’s support, Glow Recipe has donated over $1 million “to support communities all around the globe.”

 Marketing to Gen Z demands careful experimentation

-More importantly, experimenting with new strategies and channels like Discord is going to benefit you the most if you’re driven by building a genuine long-term connection with Gen Zers and not just increasing conversions ASAP.
+More importantly, experimenting with new strategies and channels like Discord will benefit you the most if you’re driven to build a genuine long-term connection with Gen Zers and not just increase conversions ASAP.